-Snow Alert!
-The Library will be closed all day tomorrow 1/27/15 due to the approaching storm.
-Be safe!
-Due dates have been extended to 1/30/15.
+The Bookmobile will not be on the road Friday, 3/6/2015, but should be back to the usual schedule on Monday (please check back).
+Due dates have been extended.
 Looking for something to read, watch, or download?
 Explore our download and streaming resources and share with friends.

 Yes, they’re playing and singing a toast to dear old Maine, in 1937, with the famous Rudy Vallee at the baton!
 Clicking in the image to enlarge it, you’ll see the name “Stein Song” on the kids music sheets.
 (The auditorium appears to be in the old Lincoln Junior High School- today’s Lincoln Middle School- which was the original Deering High building.)

 This image is part of the Library’s Archives, being processed and indexed in the Portland Room.